 2. My next tip would be to know your basic itinerary because like I mentioned Glacier is spread out over 3 main regions.
 It really helps to know what hikes you want to do, and what region it’s in so that you can arrange your lodging.
-Having a basic plan also helps you make the most of your time because you don’t want to spend half of your vacation driving all over the park, (even though the views are stunning along the way).
+Having a basic plan also helps you make the most of your time.
+And you don’t want to spend half of your vacation driving all over the park stuck in traffic, (even though the views are stunning along the way).

 3. My third tip goes along with the second – figure out the top hikes you know you want to do and prioritize around those.
 All sorts of things come up on vacation, so it’s best to know which ones you really want to do when the weather throws you a curveball!
 I would definitely have different recommendations for which hikes to do depending on what region you’re in and how many miles you normally hike in a day.

 Overall my favorite hikes based off of amazing views would be Grinnell Glacier, Iceberg Lake, Ptarmigan Tunnel, and Cracker Lake.
-The Swiftcurrent Pass hike is also in the same area, and while it’s incredible I’m listing it last because it’s a long and strenuous hike, (these 5 are all in the Many Glacier region).
+The Swiftcurrent Pass hike is also in the same area.
+But while it’s incredible I’m listing it last because it’s a long and strenuous hike, (these 5 are all in the Many Glacier region).

 The St. Mary’s side also holds a few great hikes including Siyeh Pass, Piegan Pass, St. Mary and Virginia Falls, Sunrift Gorge, and Otokomi Lake.
-I’ve linked to each of the hikes that we’ve written about individually where you can read more about each one and see pictures.
+I’ve linked to each of the hikes that we’ve written about individually.
+That way you can read more about each one, and see more photos.

 I personally haven’t explored much in the Two Medicine area of the park, so I can’t give recommendations at this time.
 But if you do have a little extra time in your schedule, the Two Medicine area is beautiful, and much less crowded because of the drive to get there.

-4. What to do about lodging is also one of the most common questions, and we even met one couple in Yellowstone who were going to skip Glacier because they couldn’t reserve a campsite.
+4. What to do about lodging is also one of the most common questions.
+We even met one couple in Yellowstone who were going to skip Glacier because they couldn’t reserve a campsite.
 Luckily, Glacier is just starting to implement a reservation system, and you can now reserve campsites at the St. Mary campground.

 6. Another common question is ‘when is wildflower season’?
-This one is hard to answer because it varies from year to year based off of snow pack in the mountains and the amount of rain we receive in the spring.
+This one is hard to answer because it varies from year to year.
+It’s based off of snow pack in the mountains and the amount of rain/warmer temperatures we receive in the spring.
 But in general the wildflowers are usually at their peak in the 2nd and 3rd weeks of July.

 8. Where to find food is of utmost importance when you’re out pounding the trails day after day – you’ll likely find your appetite sky rocketing after a couple days of this!
 There are restaurants and food options in the Lake McDonald area, the town of St. Mary which is just out side the park after you’ve driven the entire Going to the Sun Road, and there are places to eat in Many Glacier.
 As far as Two Medicine goes, the eating options are in East Glacier before you make the drive down into Two Medicine.